chaoss/grimoirelab-tutorial/perceval/git.md

 # create a Git object, pointing to repo_url, using repo_dir for cloning
 repo = Git(uri=repo_url, gitpath=repo_dir)
-# fetch all commits as an iteratoir, and iterate it printing each hash
+# fetch all commits as an iterator, and iterate it printing each hash
 for commit in repo.fetch():
     print(commit['data']['commit'])
 ```